 When you submit your poster for printing, they will provide you with a proof that will show where the artwork gets cut, and you will have to authorize them to move forward with the printing should you find the bleed suitable.

-(Please note that the printer will usually provide specs on the DPI and sizes they recommend, so the finished file may need to change.
-The one I’m providing is used mostly in the agencies I have worked at.)
+(Please note that the printer usually provides specs on the DPI and sizes they recommend, so the finished file may need to change.
+The one I’m providing is used mainly in the agencies I have worked at.)

 Here is the downloadable PDF file for making a payoff poster known as a “comp.”
 It’s in a PDF format because Word Press won’t allow a Photoshop PSD file to be downloaded.
-Just download the template in PDF format and save it as a Photoshop file.
+Download the PDF template and save it as a Photoshop file.

 Teaser Posters

 Teasers are way fun to make, and they are exactly as they sound, teasers.
-They usually hint at what’s to come in a movie that’s about to be released.
-They are usually clever, entail some good copy and provide just enough artistic information for you to want more.
+They usually hint at what’s to come in a movie about to be released.
+They are generally clever, entail some good copy and provide just enough artistic information for you to want more.

-The cool thing is that teasers are the same exact dimensions as payoffs.
+The cool thing is that teasers are designed in standard poster sizes, just like the payoff.

 Multiple Character Series Posters

 If you want to add a series of character posters, you will use the same dimensions as the payoff and teaser posters.
-Character series usually have at least 3 of the main characters and up to 12 or more, but then again, Avengers: End Game had 32 character posters done!
+Character series usually have at least three main characters and up to 12 or more, but then again, Avengers: End Game had 32 character posters done!

 Outdoor Wild Posts